 Followed by Thailand – Koh Samui.

 Afterwards Xmas in Guatemala and NYE in Mexico.

-And once kids were around we kept on going and dragging them: Abu Dhabi.
+And once kids were around we kept on going and dragging them with us: Abu Dhabi.

-Merry Chrexit to You all and a Happy New Face – last part improvised by our 3 years old 😉
+Merry Chrexit to you all and Happy New You – last part improvised last year by our 3 years old !